yegor256/blog/_posts/2014/aug/2014-08-26-publish-to-rubygems.md

 ---
 layout: post
-title: "How to Publish to Rubygems, in One Click"
+title: "How to Publish to RubyGems, in One Click"
 date: 2014-08-26
 tags: rubygems rultor devops ruby
 description:
-  This tutorial explains how a Ruby gem can be released to Rubygems.org in just one click and zero maintenance efforts, using Rultor.com, DevOps assistant
+  This tutorial explains how a Ruby gem can be released to RubyGems.org in just one click and zero maintenance efforts, using Rultor.com, DevOps assistant
 keywords:
   - rubygems deployment